-Lovers of literature will feel quite at home at Park View, as the owners have lovingly adorned the bedrooms with quotations from Bronte and Austen.
+Lovers of literature will feel quite at home at the property, as the owners have lovingly adorned the bedrooms with quotations from Bronte and Austen.
 Items of thoughtfully selected furniture add charm to this spacious accommodation, which is decorated with a variety of literary and historical framed pictures.
 The cottage, originally constructed in 1807, has been in the owner's family since 1892 and family portraits can be found on the walls.
 Park View is wheelchair friendly, with a fully accessibly king-size bedroom, bathroom, kitchen and lounges on the ground floor.